 Stockholm Resilience Centre offers interdisciplinary courses on first (Undergraduate), second (Master's) and third (PhD) levels of University education.
 Want to know more about our courses?
 Click here!

 Our engagement in science-policy-practice activities has increased steadily over the years and range from high-level UN dialogues to local resilience assessments.
 Want to know more about our policy work?
 Click here!

-Tristan's work focuses primarily on biodiversity, ecosystem services and resilience their role in poverty reduction.
+Tyrrell's work focuses primarily on biodiversity, ecosystem services and resilience their role in poverty reduction.
 In particular he examines ecosystem-based solutions for climate change and sustainable development.
 This includes tracking and contributing to international policy related processed such as UNFCCC, CBD, IPBES, SDGs and others.

 His role also includes facilitating work with key partners and furthering capacity development, such as through the use of multi-actor dialogue workshops.

 He has an M.Sc. in Conservation Biology from the Durrell Institute of Conservation and Ecology (DICE) at the University of Kent, UK and a B.A.
 (Mod.) in Environmental Science from Trinity College, University of Dublin, Ireland.

 Tyrrell is also a member of the IUCN Commission on Ecosystem Management (CEM) and the Commission on Environmental, Economic and Social Policy (CEESP).

 New paper shows why investments to reverse biodiversity loss are economically beneficial

 Get an overview of all our events and who we collaborate with

 New discussion paper demonstrates the links between the Aichi Biodiversity Targets and the Sustainable Development Goals